dbc60/blog/content/note/writing.md

 > A man wearing khakis with lots of pockets, pulling a wheelie cart with handle, breezes through security of whichever airport he is in.
 He's a machinist.
 He encouters locks and opens them in moments.
 He's followed by another man wearing a pith helmet, sporting a handlebar moustache.
 The second man carries a large gun normally reserved for hunting elephants in the plains of Africa.

+### Dystopian Story Topics

+The lead in is at work, Mark accidentally left the wrapper on their PopTart when they put it in the microwave to warm it.
+Fireworks ensue.
+Laura commented that she believed the instructions on the box warns against leaving the wrapper on.
+Hillary quipped "that assumes anyone in the history of time has ever read the instruction on a box of pop tarts."
+Finally, Lucas wondered about how many Terms & Conditions he agreed to because he didn't read the toaster pastry boxes.

+I had images of toaster pastries, meat pies, and Sweeney Todd running through my head after that exchange.
+That led me to think of a very dystopian society where the toaster pastry box obligates you to do something undesirable.
+Perhaps leaving your body or first born to the toaster pastry industry.

 ## Philosophy about Time

 ```